rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 incremental: true

 * Did the last rows/columns from the original file make it in?
-    + If not, you may need to use a different package.
+    + May need to use different package or manually specify range
 * Are the column names in good shape?
     + Modify a `col_names` argument or fix with `rename`
 * Are there "decorative" blank rows or columns to remove?